Denolle-Lab/surface_events/README.md

 # surface_events
-Locating, finding velocity, and finding directivity of surface events.
+This is a repository to analyze the properties of the labeled surface events in the PNW